flashbots/suave-specs/specs/rigil/suave-chain.md

 ---
 title: Suave Chain
-description: The main purpose of the SUAVE chain is to reach (and maintain) consensus about smart contract code for use cases such as order flow auctions, solvers, block builders, etc.
+description: The main purpose of the SUAVE chain is to reach (and maintain) consensus about smart contract code for SUAPPs, as well as be a global information leak broadcast system.
 ---

 <!-- omit from toc -->